Meme coins saw tremendous growth in 2021. This was mainly due to SHIBA INU’s popularity and the market’s continued interest in the crypto industry.

 Users can receive BAN from the faucet.
 Users fill the faucet when they send messages because they need to pay a small BAN fee for the privilege.

-Lastly, users can pay more BAN to add a custom color to their message.
+Lastly, users can pay more BAN to add a custom colour to their message.
 It is meant to be a proof-of-concept application for BAN’s multiple uses.

 The community and the developers have created a market where BAN users can trade their holdings for goods and services.